yugen-m7/yeti_docs/wiki/device_setup.md

 ### Part 3: Modbus Configuration

 1. Configure Connection Settings
       1. Navigate to the Connection tab.
-      2. Configure the RTU Settings (Baudrate, Parity, Stop Bit, Data Bit).
+      2. Configure the RTU/TCP Settings.
           - Note: These settings must match the settings of your connected Modbus devices.
-      3. Click Save RTU Settings.
+      3. Click Save RTU/TCP Settings.

 2. Add Modbus Devices
       1. Navigate to the Modbus tab.